coderholic/pyradio/docs/headless.md

 ### Usage

 After the program is started, the only way to interact with it is through its integrated web server.
-Please refref to the relevant document for more info on the [remote control server](server.md).
+Please refer to the relevant document for more info on the [remote control server](server.md).

 The web server can be accessed either through a terminal (address **http://ip:port**) using `wget` or `curl`, or through a web browser (address **http://ip:port/html**).